-People, living in and around East Haven have decided to take up the challenge of creating a plastic free village in an effort to raise awareness about the damage plastic is causing the environment and to reduce waste.
-It is no easy feat because plastic
+People, living in and around East Haven have decided to take up the challenge of eliminating single use plastic in an effort to raise awareness about the damage it is causing the environment and to reduce waste.
+It is no easy feat because plastic is

 year in the UK from tea bags alone.
 We have now been holding litter picks and beach cleans for 25 years so we are well aware of just how much plastic waste is being produced.
 We realise that every person on the planet has a responsibility to stop using

 single use plastic items and use materials which are reusable and eco-friendly.